CityofToronto/bdit_data-sources/volumes/vds/readme.md

 Approx 700K rows per day from ~200 sensors.
 - **RESCU loop/radar detectors**
     - The City's Road Emergency Services Communication Unit (RESCU) tracks and manages traffic volume on expressways and some arterial roads using various technologies.
 General information can be found [here](https://en.wikipedia.org/wiki/Road_Emergency_Services_Communications_Unit).
+    - Loop detectors installed on the ground of the road surface OR Radar detectors (which function the same way as loop detectors) placed on the roadside.
+There is some information in the outdated `vds.detector_inventory_cursed` differentiating between these two technologies but the origin has been lost to time.
     - Gardiner, DVP, Lakeshore
     - Allen Rd & Kingston Rd appear in vdsconfig but have no data newer than 2021-11 when this pipeline begins.
     - 20 second reporting interval
+    - Despite data quality concerns (usually due to malfunctioning detectors) RESCU data are the only source of volume counts for highways within Toronto's jurisdiction.
 - **Blue City ("BCT")**
     - 40 detectors monitoring individual intersection movements at two intersections: Spadina / Fort York & Yonge / Church.
     - 15 minute reporting interval